hunterashaw/cms-worker/readme.md

 Any model name that doesn't match with a key will use the `default` controller, which just persists the document to the D1 database.

 This can be used to integrate the CMS with 3rd party systems like ecommerce platforms.
 Custom controllers can be combined with the default controller to persist/combine data in both 3rd party systems & the D1 database.

-See `controllers/products.ts` for an example controller that integrates with the BigCommerce Catalog API (note that a compatible schema is also required).

 ### Development